-As a common prologue to both sections of this chapter, it would be pertinent to consider the fact that the doctrine of the Trinity was not arrived at by theological or philosophical speculation ab initio ("from the beginning").
-Rather, the triune God met his people at discrete points in time revealing the plurality of the persons in the Godhead.
-It is also significant that the first Christians were Jews and therefore strict monotheists.
-As Robert Letham notes, "[The words of Deut.
-6:4-5] and the whole law of which it is a part, trenchantly repudiate the polytheism of the pagan world."5 It is therefore futile to allege that trinitarianism had Greek and Roman polytheistic origins.
-The one sin the Israelites were rid of during the Exile five centuries earlier in Babylon was pagan, polytheistic idolatry.
+As a common prologue to both sections of this chapter, it would be pertinent to consider the fact that the doctrine of the Trinity was not arrived at by theological or philosophical speculation, ab initio ("from the beginning").
+Rather, the Triune God met his people at discrete points in time revealing the plurality of the persons in the Godhead.
+It is also significant that the first Christians were lews and therefore strict monotheists.
+As Robert Letham notes, "[The words of Deut.6:4, 5] and the whole law of which it is a part, trenchantly repudiate the polytheism of the pagan world."5 It is therefore futile to allege that Trinitarianism had Greek and Roman polytheistic origins.
+The one sin the Israelites were rid of during the exile five centuries earlier in Babylon was pagan, polytheistic idolatry.

 An extremely significant fact that often escapes our notice is that the first Christians were strict monotheists.
-We can justifiably speculate that the early church struggled to reconcile their belief in one God with the following distinct encounters with persons, each of whom they could not but conclude to be God.
+We can justifiably speculate that the early church struggled to reconcile their belief in one God with the following distinct encounters with persons each of whom they could not but conclude to be God:

-God in the Old Testament

-At one time, about two million men, women, and children heard the audible voice of God.
-They requested Moses, their leader, to go up the mountain and hear God because they were scared that they would die if God should continue speaking to them.

-This is a story (Ex.
-20:18-21) that Jewish children would have heard from their parents and grandparents as they sat around their meal tables.
-This invisible being, whose back alone Moses is privileged to see (Ex.
-33:17-23) does show himself visibly in a number of ways, their parents assured them, but we are hard put to explain who he really is or what he looks like!
-God manifests himself in Genesis 18:22, 23; 32:22-30; Deuteronomy 34:10; and Joshua 5:13-15.
-There are also mysterious uses of the plural when God refers to himself (see Gen. 1:26; Isa.
-6:8).
-We encounter a plurality of divine persons in some of the references, one of whom is considered by the Jews to be the promised Messiah (Ps.
-2:7-9; 45:6-7; 110:1 [quoted by Jesus in Matt.
-22:41-46]; Prov.
-8:24-31; Isa.
-48:16).

-God on the Dusty Streets of Palestine and Jerusalem

-The disciples of Jesus, the men and women who followed him, had no doubt that he was a man.
-Jesus was hungry, thirsty, and tired like the rest and probably shared with them some of the temptations he had faced and won.
+- 1. God in the Old Testament At one time, about two million men, women and children hear the audible voice of God; they request Moses, their leader to go up the mountain and hear God because they are scared that they would die if God should continue speaking to them.
+This is a story (Exodus 20:18-21) that lewish children would have heard from their parents and grandparents as they sat around their meal tables.
+This invisible being (whose back alone Moses is privileged to see-Exodus 33:17-23) does show himself visibly in a number of ways but we are hard put to explain who He really is or what He looks like!
+He manifests himself in Gen. 18:22, 23; 32:22-30; Deut.
+34:10; and Josh.
+5:13-15.
+There are also mysterious uses of the plural when God refers to himself (see Gen. 1:26; Isaiah 6:8a).
+We encounter a plurality of divine persons in some of the references, one of whom is considered by the lews to be the promised Messiah: Psalm 2:7-9; 45:6, 7; 110:1 (quoted by Jesus in Matt.22:41-46); Prov.8:24-31; Isaiah 48:16. - 2.
+God on the dusty streets of Palestine and Jerusalem The disciples of Jesus, both men and women who followed him, had no doubt that he was a man.
+He was hungry, thirsty, and tired like the rest and probably shared with them some of the temptations that he had faced and won.
 But they soon realized that there was something unusual about this Man.
-He excluded himself from praying the prayer (Matt.
-6:9; Luke 11:2) that he taught them to pray, obviously because he had not committed any sins that needed to be forgiven.
-On the other hand, he claimed to have the authority to forgive the sins of others (Mark 2:10).
-He spoke to the stormy waves as if he was their Creator (Matt.
-8:26-27).
+He excluded himself from praying the prayer (Matt.6:9a; Lk.
+II:2a) that he taught them to pray obviously because he had not committed any sins that needed to be forgiven.
+On the other hand, he claimed to have the authority to forgive the sins of others (Mk.2:10).
+He spoke to the stormy waves as if he was their Creator (Matt.8:26, 27).
 He did not seem to have to pray to the Father but exercised his authority over nature directly.
-He addressed Yahweh as Father (John 5:17-18) and claimed that a number of predictions in the Jewish Bible had been fulfilled in him (Luke 24:27).
-The disciples hear Jesus pray to the Father (Matt.
-11:25-26; John 17) and also hear the Father speak to and about him (Matt.
-3:17; 17:5; John 12:27-29).
-Jesus spoke and taught as if he possessed original, and not delegated, authority in matters of theology and moral law (Matt.
-7:28-29).
-He raised dead people back to this life, but when he himself rises from the dead, there is no need for the gravestone to be removed.
+He addressed Jehovah as Father (John 5:17, 18) and claimed that a number of predictions in the lewish Bible had been fulfilled in him (Lk.24:27).
+The disciples hear him pray to the Father (Matt.
+I I:25, 26; John 17) and also hear the Father speak to and about him